Change Your Image

 ListsAn error has ocurred.
 Please try again

-Watched for a class: Modern Times, The Last Laugh, It Happened One Night, His Girl Friday, Shadow of a Doubt, Rear Window, Psycho, Singin' in the Rain, Cabaret, The Searchers, McCabe and Mrs. Miller, Rashomon [High School Film Studies]/Within Our Gates [History of Chicago in Film]/Blood Brother, The Look of Silence, Let the Fire Burn, Pervert Park, Cartel Land, Lost in La Mancha [Intro to Documentary]/Miss Representation [Gender Studies]/Late Spring [History of Film]/A Serious Man, Gattaca, Proof (1991), Being John Malkovich/The Shanghai Gesture, Salt of the Earth
+Watched for a class: Modern Times, The Last Laugh, It Happened One Night, His Girl Friday, Shadow of a Doubt, Rear Window, Psycho, Singin' in the Rain, Cabaret, The Searchers, McCabe and Mrs. Miller, Rashomon [High School Film Studies]/Within Our Gates [History of Chicago in Film]/Blood Brother, The Look of Silence, Let the Fire Burn, Pervert Park, Cartel Land, Lost in La Mancha [Intro to Documentary]/Miss Representation [Gender Studies]/Late Spring [World Cinema II]/A Serious Man, Gattaca, Proof (1991), Being John Malkovich, The Mist, Requiem for a Dream [Philosophical Issues in Film]/The Shanghai Gesture, Salt of the Earth, Midnight Cowboy [Censorship and Its Impact on the Writer]

 The Hunger Games (2012)